-Thank you for stopping by and I hope you enjoy a warm bowl of this Crockpot beef stew soon.
+Thank you for stopping by and I hope you enjoy a warm bowl of this Old Fashioned Crockpot Beef Stew soon.
 Be sure to share the recipe and sign up for our newsletter so you never miss a new recipe post.

 Find more recipes on the blog by using the search box up top or the recipe index.

 - Scrambled Duck Eggs Recipe with Ricotta and Chives